RobRomijnders/RNN_basketball/readme.md

 # LSTM with MDN for basketball trajectories

 This is the code repository for our paper, [Applying Deep Learning to Basketball Trajectories](http://www.large-scale-sports-analytics.org/Large-Scale-Sports-Analytics/Submissions_files/paperID07.pdf).
-We also have written a short interactive [summary of the paper](http://tinyurl.com/traj-rnn).
+We also have written a short interactive [summary of the paper](http://tinyurl.com/traj-rnn) or find the full paper on [arXiv](https://arxiv.org/abs/1608.03793).

 This repo contains the data and tensorflow models we used in the paper.
 To run this code, it is necessary to have installed:
 - Tensorflow > 0.8